hoangduytran/blender-manual/manual/physics/particles/mode.rst

    Select Modes.

-Path
-   No keypoints are visible, you can select/deselect only all particles.
+:Path: No keypoints are visible, you can select/deselect only all particles.
-Point
-   You see all of the keypoints.
+:Point: You see all of the keypoints.
-Tip
-   You can see and edit (including the brushes) only the tip of the particles, i.e. the last keypoint.
+:Tip: You can see and edit (including the brushes) only the tip of the particles, i.e. the last keypoint.

 .. _bpy.types.ParticleBrush: